 Today, healthcare has developed drastically.
-The systems use state-of-the-art tools, cutting edge apparatuses and instruments.
+Digital transformation is not a new topic for the healthcare industry.
+The systems use state-of-the-art tools, cutting edge apparatuses, and instruments.
 But, they are yet to utilize the latest technology in this sector.
 They have implemented technology in some ways, but are still far behind on digitizing operations and automating their processes.

-In this article, we are taking a deep look inside the Healthcare Industry by considering an example of Epic Systems, a healthcare software company established in 1979.
+In this article, we are taking a deep look inside the digital transformation in the Healthcare Industry by considering an example of Epic Systems, a healthcare software company established in 1979.

 Epic System develops and sells an Electronic Medical Record (EMR) system called “Epic EMR”.
 They were one of the pioneers in this field.
 The first EMR system that came out was in 1971 and Epic started in 1979, but it only took off and started growing around the 2000s.